GROUNDS FOR APPEAL

-(c) that there has been an error in the application of the Code of Practice by the Press Ombudsman.
+- That there has been an error in the Press Ombudsman’s or Press Council sub-committee’s application of the Principles of the Code of Practice.

 The procedures for consideration of appeals by the Press Council do not provide for oral hearings.